-The nearest train and tube station to the Southbank Centre is Waterloo (Bakerloo, Northern, Jubilee and Waterloo and City Underground lines), though Embankment (Circle and District) and Charing Cross (Northern and Bakerloo) are just a short walk across a big river away.
+The nearest train and tube station to the Southbank Centre is Waterloo (Bakerloo, Northern, Jubilee and Waterloo & City Underground lines).
+Embankment (Circle and District lines) and Charing Cross (Northern and Bakerloo) are just a short walk across a big river away.
 Many bus routes stop nearby or you can even arrive by boat to Festival Pier.

 During the festive period, many public transport services will have reduced timetables so make sure you’ve checked how you’ll be travelling around London over Christmas and New Year.

 The Winter Market is free to wander through, as are many of Southbank Centre’s festive happenings.
 Some events are ticketed, but there’s a whole host of free ones planned for 2019.